Dynamic Mixture of Progressive Parameter-Efficient Expert Library for Lifelong Robot Learning: Related Work

 \section{Related Work}

-\paragraph{Foundation Models for Robotics.} The traditional \textit{tabula rasa} paradigm in robotics is widely criticized for its sample inefficiency, prompting researchers to explore the use of foundation models to improve downstream task transfer \cite{firoozi2023foundation, hu2023toward}.
-One prominent direction involves transferring general visual representations: some studies directly employ foundation models from other domains, such as CLIP \cite{radford2021learning}, SAM \cite{kirillov2023segment}, and DINOv2 \cite{oquab2024dinov}, as vision encoders \cite{parisi2022unsurprising, yuan2022pre}, while others pretrain visual representations using self-supervised learning \cite{he2020moco, he2022masked} on egocentric video datasets like R3M \cite{nair2023r3m}, MVP \cite{radosavovic2023real}, and VC-1 \cite{majumdar2024we}.
-Another emerging line of research focuses on pretraining large-scale policies on diverse robotic tasks to capture generalizable behavior priors, for example, RT-1 \cite{brohan2022rt}, RT-2 \cite{brohan2023rt}, Gato \cite{reed2022gato}, Octo \cite{team2024octo}, OpenVLA \cite{kimopenvla}, and $\pi_0$ \cite{black2024pi0}.
+\paragraph{Foundation Models for Robotics.} The traditional \textit{tabula rasa} paradigm in robotics is widely criticized for its sample inefficiency, prompting researchers to explore the use of foundation models to improve downstream task transfer \citep{firoozi2023foundation, hu2023toward}.
+One prominent direction involves transferring general visual representations: some studies directly employ foundation models from other domains as vision encoders \citep{parisi2022unsurprising, yuan2022pre}, such as CLIP \citep{radford2021learning} and DINOv2 \citep{oquab2024dinov}, while others pretrain visual representations on egocentric video datasets \citep{nair2023r3m, majumdar2024we}.
+Another emerging line of research focuses on pretraining large-scale policies on diverse robotic tasks to capture generalizable behavior priors, for example, RT-2 \citep{brohan2023rt}, OpenVLA \citep{kimopenvla}, and $\pi_0$ \citep{black2024pi0}.
 However, when adapting these models to downstream tasks, most approaches either rely on the frozen pretrained model (i.e., zero-shot transfer) or require costly full fine-tuning.
-Some prior work has explored parameter-efficient fine-tuning (PEFT) by integrating task-specific modules into the pretrained vision encoder \cite{sharma2023lossless, mittenbuehler2023parameter, marza2024task} or temporal transformer \cite{liang2022transformer, xu2023hyperdecision, qiao2023vln}.
-Despite these advancements, the majority of these methods focus on single-stage adaptation, whereas our approach targets lifelong adaptation to a sequence of new tasks.
+Some prior work has explored parameter-efficient fine-tuning (PEFT) by integrating task-specific modules into the pretrained vision encoder \citep{sharma2023lossless, marza2024task} or temporal transformer \citep{liang2022transformer, xu2023hyperdecision, qiao2023vln}.
+Despite these advancements, most existing work still focuses on single-task adaptation, whereas our approach targets lifelong adaptation to a sequence of new tasks.